Mayank-Gupta11/speed-spark/README.md

 The neon board text used  is referenced from "https://codepen.io/GeorgePark/pen/MrjbEr"

-To directly access the game visit: "https://sanskargosavi2003.github.io/Speed-Spark/"
+The link to the github page where this game is hosted: https://mayank-gupta11.github.io/speed-spark/

 The various features and rules of the game are: